makerdao/vdb-mcd-transformers/documentation/adding_and_backfilling_new_collaterals.md

                     yank.EventTransformerInitializer,
                 },
         ```
-- Update `./dockerfiles/backfill_events/startup_script.sh`:
+1. Update `./dockerfiles/backfill_events/startup_script.sh`:
     - The `backfillEvents` command allows for an ending block configuration which is set in the dockerfile startup script.
 The command will start at the earliest deployment block from all contracts that are configured in `backfillEvents.toml`.
     - The ending block number should be close to the block when the new collaterals have been added to the `execute` command in step 1.
-- Once the backfill code changes have been merged in, the backfill process will be deployed and started automatically.

 ## 3. Extract Storage Diffs From Collateral Contracts
 - Once the `backfillEvents` process finishes the `extractDiffs` process can be restarted to include diffs from the new collateral contracts.
 - It's preferred to wait until `backfillEvents` completes so that we have all of the events necessary to generate hashed storage keys in order to be able to transform storage diffs.
-If `extractDiffs` is started before `backfillEvents` completes, the new diffs would be marked as `pending` if we didn't receive it's corresponding event, and would end up getting transformed later.
+If `extractDiffs` is started before `backfillEvents` completes, the new diff's keys would likely not be recognized, because their corresponding events (which allow us to decode the storage keys) may not be backfilled yet.
+In this case, the diffs would be marked as `unrecognized`  and would end up getting transformed later.
-- `extractDiffs.toml` will need to be updated with the new collateral's contract details, and when the process is restarted any contract addresses in that file will be used in creating the geth diff subscription.
+- Once the code changes are merged, the `extractDiffs` process is restarted and any contract addresses in the `extractDiffs.toml` file will be used in creating the geth diff subscription.
+### Changes required for `extractDiffs` command:
+Update `extractDiffs.toml` with the new collateral's contract details.
+E.g.:

+    ```toml
+    [contract.CONTRACT-NAME]
+          address = "contract address"
+          abi = "contract-abi"
+          deployed = 0 # contract deployment block
+    ```

 ## 4. Backfill Collateral Storage
-- Once storage diffs for the new contracts are being tracked going forward, the `backfillStorage` process can be started.
+- Like the `extractDiffs` storage process above, it's preferred to wait until `backfillEvents` completes so that we have all of the events necessary to generate hashed storage keys in order to be able to transform storage diffs.
 - Similar to how `backfillEvents` is updated, several components need to be added to the `backfillStorage.toml` config file as well.
-These components can all be copied and pasted from the `mcdTransformers.toml` file which was updated in the previous step with the collateral generator script.
+These components can all be copied and pasted from the `mcdTransformers.toml` file which was updated with the collateral generator script.
+- Example Pull Request configuring `backfillStorage`: [https://github.com/makerdao/vdb-mcd-transformers/pull/455](https://github.com/makerdao/vdb-mcd-transformers/pull/455).
+- Once the `backfillStorage` process has completed, make sure to clear out the changes to `./environments/backfillStorage.toml`, `./plugins/execute/storage/transformerExporter.go` and
+`./dockerfiles/backfill_storage/startup_script.sh` so that the process isn't restarted when new changes are merged to the repository.

+### Changes Required for `backfillStorage` command:

+1. Add the following components the `backfillStorage.toml` config file.
     1. Contract Details
         - The Flip contract details are required.
-The Price Feed contract details are required as well if they're relevant for the given collateral.
+The Price Feed contracts details are required as well if they're relevant for the given collateral.
 See the note above to determine if an OSM or Median contracts are relevant for the new collateral.
         - contract details format:
             ```toml
             [contract.CONTRACT-NAME]